Our Senior Leadership Team

 Before she joined Tenants Victoria, Jennifer was CEO for seven years at Eating Disorders Victoria.
 She has also worked at Jesuit Social Services and Merri Health and lectured at La Trobe University.
 Jennifer’s initial training was as a clinical speech pathologist.
 She also has two Master’s degrees – a Master of Strategic Foresight and an MBA, both from Swinburne University.
 In 2016, Jennifer was awarded a Churchill Fellowship and undertook a study program at Harvard University on how innovation and collaboration can improve service outcomes.

-Kylie Betts, People and Culture Manager
+Kylie Betts, Director of People and Corporate Services

 Farah Farouque, Director of Community Engagement